telerik/blazor-docs/components/numerictextbox/overview.md

 * `Arrows` - whether the up/down spinner arrows (buttons) will be shown.
 Defaults to `true`.

 * `Decimals` - how many decimal places will be allowed while the user is typing a new value.
 Takes effect only while the input is focused.
+The default value is set from the specified culture.

 * `Format` - the format with which the number is presented when the input is not focused.
 Read more in the [Standard Numeric Format Strings in .NET](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) article.